 - Appeal.
 If the Judge makes any alleged errors, the case could go to the Indiana Court of Appeals or Indiana Supreme Court to determine what the law is or should be and whether the Judge made an error.
 If the judge is determined to have made an error, the case would be sent back to the judge for another trial or with instructions on how to correct the error.
 If the judge has not made an error, the jury verdict will become the final result in the case.
 Very few cases are reviewed on appeal, but, if an appeal is necessary it will likely be initiated within 30 days of the alleged error or 30 days after the jury trial.
 An appeal is a long process and generally takes about 9 months to a year to complete.

-This certainly is not an exhaustive list of all the proceedings that will occur when you hire a personal injury attorney such as Jason Wischmeyer, but this should provide you with an overview of what to expect and an approximate time line.
+This certainly is not an exhaustive list of all the proceedings that will occur when you hire an Indiana personal injury lawyer such as Jason Wischmeyer, but this should provide you with an overview of what to expect and an approximate time line.
 All cases are different and will take on different paths, but, in nearly every case, this will be the process employed by the Court and your attorney to get you compensation for you injuries.
 Contact Wischmeyer Law Firm or call us at 317-429-0210.